 Planned compulsory testing for Scottish deer stalkers has been scrapped.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Scottish deer stalkers avoid compulsory testing.

 The move would have meant around 20,000 people involved in deer management to pass a mandatory test that could have made existing qualifications redundant.